-Hudson Valley Art Junket
+Hudson Valley AND LEGACY Art Junket

 Ruminations.
 Thinking about patterns.